Shoe print made of paint offers clue on who vandalized golf course in Palm City

 "It's saddened me because we don't want to see things like that get to that level," Smith said.
 "It's a nice community over there and I'm quite sure the majority of the community over there is not with that kind of behavior."

-Country club owners say this is the second time the golf course has been vandalized in the same location.
+Country club owners said this is the second time the golf course has been vandalized in the same location.

-"I am surprised that we still have these challenges that people feel that need, do those things and send messages and it's kind of hurtful cause we have grown so far," Carde said.
+"I am surprised that we still have these challenges that people feel that need, do those things and send messages, and it's kind of hurtful because we have grown so far," Carde said.

-In a report by MCSO, the act happened overnight on Monday morning.
+In a report by the Martin County Sheriff's Office, the act happened early Monday.

-MSCO says you can access the vandalized from the road by foot or golf cart, with no cameras.
+Deputies said the only access to the vandalized area is from the road by foot or golf cart, with no cameras.

-Based on evidence, they believe it could be a juvenile or juveniles involved, and are asking local schools to be on the lookout for shoes with orange paint.
+Based on evidence, they believe it could be a juvenile or juveniles and are asking area schools to be on the lookout for shoes with orange paint.

-MSCO says the graffiti left behind $1,000 in damages, and it'll be up to the golf course if they want to press charges.
+Deputies said the graffiti left behind $1,000 in damages, and it'll be up to the golf course if it wants to press charges.

 Stanley Campbell purchased the golf course in April 2021 at an auction.